 - Document any delays and corrective actions taken

-- Maintain detailed records of contribution calculations, especially for highly compensated employees subject to special testing
+- Maintain detailed records of contribution calculations, especially for highly compensated employees

 - Track matching contribution calculations and timing

-- Document profit-sharing or other discretionary contribution decisions
+- Document profit-sharing or discretionary contribution decisions

 - Ensure all contributions are properly allocated to participant accounts

-Technology Solutions for Efficient Record-Keeping
+Technology Solutions

 Many businesses find that investing in proper technology infrastructure pays for itself through reduced audit preparation time and improved ongoing compliance monitoring.

-Common Challenges And How To Avoid Them
+Common Audit Challenges And How To Avoid Them

 - Missing or incomplete participant files